mkoslacz/mkoslacz.github.io-old/_drafts/2017-01-31-why-shall-i-choose-viper-architecture.markdown

 Let's sum up the upsides of VIPER

-- clean code
+- clean code,
-- easy TDD
+- easy TDD,
-- reusable modules and sub-modules
+- reusable modules and sub-modules,
-- easier work distribution
+- easier work distribution,
-- instant understanding of modules implemened by other devs
+- instant understanding of modules implemented by other devs,
-- sharing logic across platforms
+- sharing logic across platforms,
-- enchanced agility
+- enhanced agility.

 And check out the downsides as well:

-- needs additional work to repeatedly create all of the modules **[BUSTED]**
+- needs additional work to repeatedly create all of the modules **[BUSTED]**,
-- some entry threshold [to beat in few days]
+- some entry threshold [to beat in few days],
-- some boilerplate added [but it weighs nothing in comparision to all of the upsides]
+- some boilerplate added [but it weighs nothing in comparison to all of the upsides].

-For me it looks like upsides of this architecture weigh much more than downsides, so it's definitely worth trying to adopt it to your workshop.
+For me it looks like upsides of this architecture weigh much more than downsides, so I think that it's definitely worth trying to adopt it to your workshop.

 # But wait...

 All of the iOS developers are happy now and they've just started reading various articles about iOS VIPER implementation, as there are plenty of them.
-On the other hand, Android developers got somehow confused, as searching for the "Android VIPER architecture" gives some appropriate results, but there isn't even full page of Google results, and these results are rather description of general idea, with not much of implementation and examples.
-There are
+You, iOS fellas, can stop reading right now as you have lots articles to read about that.
+On the other hand, Android developers got somehow confused, as searching for the ["Android VIPER architecture"][googleViper] gives some appropriate results, but there isn't even a full page of Google results.
+Let's review what do we have here:

+* Lyubomir Ganev [series of posts](http://luboganev.github.io/blog/clean-architecture-pt1/) and a [related sample](https://github.com/luboganev/Carbrands)
+* Richa Khandelwal [post on a Realm blog](https://realm.io/news/360andev-richa-khandelwal-effective-android-architecture-patterns-java/) and a [related sample](https://github.com/richk/CourseraDemoApp)
+*  Jiri Helmich [presentation](https://speakerdeck.com/helmisek/android-viper-architecture-implementation) and a [related sample](https://github.com/Helmisek/android-viper)
+* Dmytro Zaitsev [presentation](https://speakerdeck.com/dmitriyzaitsev/viper-sexy-architecting-or-mvp-on-steroids) and a [library he created](https://github.com/RxViper/RxViper)
+* and others that I probably couldn't find.

+So there are already some sources to learn from, and it's great if you liked and wanted to adopt one of these!
+Looking in the samples you can see that everyone has it's own interpretation of VIPER.
+In first two samples I somehow feel the lack of an architecture-enforced Router / Routing (correct me if I'm wrong of course).
+The following two ones, unfortunately, have only presentations with not much text that describes their usage what makes it not so easy to start using them.
+I discovered them after I have been developing my VIPER library, [Moviper][moviper], and I perceive the roles of the VIPER components in a slightly different perspective.
+You can check out [Moviper][moviper] to check out the differences for now, in later posts I will describe my feeling of this architecture in details.
+As you can see, there isn't much about VIPER in the Android society, and this concept still isn't monolithic throughout developers so I feel like there is still a lil bit of room for me.
+That's why I decided to publish some articles about general VIPER and [Moviper][moviper] usage and features.
+Stay tuned!

 [moviper-generator]: https://github.com/mkoslacz/MoviperTemplateGenerator